 A larger road is soon crossed (Frederikssundsvej) at a pedestrian crossing.
 A further 300 m on the track forks (GPS 55.71168 12.46329), take the right hand branch which takes you up over the S-train track (C line) close to Husum Station.

 5 The track runs along the top of the rampart for a short while until a fork left takes you back down to the south-east side of the rampart (GPS 55.70990 12.46005), Turn right along the track parallel to the road (Vindingevej).

 An open grassy area follows and then a crossing of a minor road (Islevholm).
 After 200 m more the track runs alongside a busy road (Tårnvej) (GPS 55.70651 12.45491), At the next junction with Islevbrovej the cycle track separates slightly from the road, running along the crest of a slight embankment.
 The next major intersection is with Slotsherrensvej, and this is best crossed at the traffic lights (GPS 55.70147 12.45162).

 Rejoin the cycle track running beneath the trees.
 A fairly straight run of a little over 1 km brings you to Jyllingevej (GPS 55.69173 12.43980).
 A new bridge has eased this once tricky crossing.

-7 Continue south for 1 km to where the battery railway exhibit is located.
-(GPS 55.68167 12.43120).
+7 Continue south for 1 km to where the battery railway exhibit is located (GPS 55.68167 12.43120).
 The battery railway ran along the east side of the rampart to supply supplies and materials to the defensive installations.
 A further 300 m south is the reconstructed Artillery Magazine with displays and information (GPS 55.67883 12.42934).
 A bit further on is the well maintained Hvissinge battery.

 Vestvolden (southern section):